 - 2 in the East one for funerals and one as a victory gate

-- South gate is popular for the tourists.
+- South Gate is popular for tourists.
 The South Gate also contains 4 smiling Buddha faces.

 One of our favourite temples which was built as the official state temple of the Buddhist King Jayavarman VII in the late 12th century.

 Originally there were 49 towers sadly only 20 are still remaining.
-Each tower had 4 faces totally 216 in all.
+Each tower had 4 faces total 216 in all.
 Each tower depicted a different activity.

 There are carvings of lotus flowers in bloom over each smiling face.